Sony A6500 vs A7R III

 The Sony Alpha A6500 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in October 2016 and October 2017.
-Both the A6500 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a full frame sensor.
-The A6500 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.
+Both the A6500 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a full frame (A7R III) sensor.
+The A6500 has a resolution of 24 megapixels, whereas the A7R III provides 42.2 MP.

 An illustration of the physical size and weight of the Sony A6500 and the Sony A7R III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (52 percent) than the Sony A6500.
 Moreover, the A7R III is substantially heavier (43 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.